Exploring the limits of strong membership inference attacks on large language models: Comparing membership inference attacks and observation statistics

-For RMIA, we now compute the denominator in $\alpha(\vx)$ by taking the expectation over the reference models that are available to the attacker, or:
+For RMIA, we now compute the denominator in $\alpha(\vx)$ (Equation~\ref{eq:rmia-alpha-x}) by taking the expectation over the reference models that are available to the attacker, i.e.:

-Note that~\citet{zarifzadehlow} proposes to further adjust the denominator by using a variable $a$ (their Appendix B.2.2) to better approximate the ${\mathbb{E}_{\phi \in \Phi}[f_\phi(\vx)]}$ while only using $\Phi_{\text{OUT}}$ in the offline setting.
-We here set $a=1$ and just compute the empirical mean across all reference models in $\Phi_{\text{OUT}}$ to approximate the expectation in the denominator.
-We then compute $\alpha_{\text{offline}}(\vz)$ and use as membership inference signal:
+Note that~\citet{zarifzadehlow} propose to further adjust the denominator by using a variable $a$ (their Appendix B.2.2) to better approximate the $\E_{f \in \Phi}s(f, \vx)$, when only references $\Phi_{\text{OUT}}$ are available.
+We set $a{=}1$ and just compute the empirical mean across all reference models in $\Phi_{\text{OUT}}$ to approximate the expectation in the denominator.
+We then compute $\alpha_{\text{offline}}(\vz)$ and use membership inference score

-Figure~\ref{fig:rmia_offline_online} compares the MIA performance between the online and offline setting, for LiRA, RMIA (simple) which does not use the reference population $\sZ$ and RMIA with $\gamma=1$ and $|\sZ|=300,000$.
-We again consider the 10M parameter model trained for 1 epoch with a training set size of $2^{19}$ using $128$ reference models for the online setting and $64$ in the offline setting (on average per target example).
-We find that, in this configuration and with this number of reference models, offline RMIA outperforms offline LiRA, in terms of both $\mathrm{ROC}$ $\mathrm{AUC}$ and $\mathrm{TPR}$ at low $\mathrm{FPR}$.
-This suggests that RMIA's offline signal more accurately captures membership information compared to the one-sided hypothesis test used in offline LiRA.
-In the online setting, in contrast, LiRA and RMIA achieve similar $\mathrm{ROC}$ $\mathrm{AUC}$ values, with LiRA performing better than RMIA in the low-$\mathrm{FPR}$ regime.
+Figure~\ref{fig:rmia_offline_online} compares the MIA performance between the online and offline setting, for LiRA, RMIA (simple) (which does not use the reference population $\sZ$, Appendix~\ref{app:sec:rmia}), and RMIA; we set $\gamma{=}1$ and $|\sZ|{=}300{,}000$.
+We again attack a $10$M-parameter model trained for $1$ epoch, using a training set size of $2^{19}$ samples.
+We use $128$ reference models for the online setting and $64$ in the offline setting (on average, per target sample).

+We find that, in this configuration and with this number of reference models, offline RMIA outperforms offline LiRA, in terms of both $\rocauc$ and $\tpr$ at low fixed $\fpr$.
+This suggests that RMIA's offline variant more accurately captures membership signal compared to the one-sided hypothesis test used in offline LiRA.
+In contrast, in the online setting, LiRA and RMIA achieve similar $\rocauc$, with LiRA performing better than RMIA in the low-$\fpr$ regime.